-Key organizational factors for the site include safety, consolidating play areas, and staying within the city's height limit.
+Key organizational factors for the site include safety, consolidating play areas, connecting to the natural environment, and staying within the city's height limit.

 The design created safe and secure circulation with separate drop-off areas for the students arriving by foot, car, and bus, along with a separate building services drive.
-Clear pedestrian pathways and the shifting of long vehicle queuing areas onto the site to prevent backups on to the streets greatly improved neighborhood pedestrian and bike safety.
-The previously fractured and sprawling playground areas were transformed into one highly supervisable play area, which also acts to prevent neighbors from using the site as a park during the school day.
+Clear pedestrian pathways and shifting the long vehicle queuing areas onto the site prevents backups on the city's streets and improves neighborhood safety.
+The previously fractured playground areas were transformed into one highly supervisable play area, which also acts a clear edge to prevent neighbors from using the site as a park during the school day.
 The play area connects directly to the "front porch" and school entry, creating a welcoming gathering area for parents, fostering community at the beginning and end of the school day.
 As the school is nestled into the site, pathways around the building encourage walking to the site, and there are bike racks for 40 bikes.

-The centrally situated building takes advantage of the sloping site by locating the two-story learning clusters at an existing break in topography, creating a split-level school with the two levels of classrooms only a half-story from the entry level.
+The centrally situated building takes advantage of the sloping site by locating the two-story learning clusters at an existing break in topography, creating a split-level school with the two levels of classrooms only a half-story from the entry.